saifymatteo/Keyboards/README.md

 Ensure these are installed:

-1. Fork [QMK repository](https://github.com/qmk/qmk_firmware) and clone to your local machine
+1. Fork [QMK repository](https://github.com/qmk/qmk_firmware) or [VIAL repository](https://github.com/vial-kb/vial-qmk) and clone to your local machine
 2. Setup QMK [through here](https://docs.qmk.fm/newbs_getting_started)

 This repository is intended to use together with symbolic link as it only contains necessary files for a QMK keyboard files.